dynamic-and-active-systems-lab/uavrt_supervisor/README.md

 # Supervisor portion of the UAV-RT architecture

-This codebase acts as the middleware between the software running on Ground Control Station (GCS) and the nodes running on the Companion Computer.
+This codebase acts as the middleware between the software running on the Ground Control Station (GCS) and the nodes/processes running on the Companion Computer.

 The development of this code was funded via National Science Foundation grant no. 2104570.